SiENcE/luis/luis/luis-documentation.md

     return self
 end

--- register the Widget to the luis core
--- NOTE: the default way is to load them automatically via pointing to a folder!)
+-- Register the Button Widget to the LUIS core, create an Instance and us it -- NOTE: The default method is to load them automatically by specifying a folder!
 CustomButtonWidget.luis = luis
 luis.widgets["CustomButtonWidget"] = CustomButtonWidget
 luis["newCustomButtonWidget"] = CustomButtonWidget.new